ExpediaGroup/beekeeper/README.md

 # Overview [![Build Status](https://travis-ci.com/ExpediaGroup/beekeeper.svg?branch=master)](https://travis-ci.com/ExpediaGroup/beekeeper) ![Java CI](https://github.com/ExpediaGroup/beekeeper/workflows/Java%20CI/badge.svg?event=push)

-Beekeeper is a service that schedules orphaned paths for deletion.
+Beekeeper is a service that schedules orphaned paths and expired metadata for deletion.

 The original inspiration for a data deletion tool came from another of our open source projects called [Circus Train](https://github.com/HotelsDotCom/circus-train).
 At a high level, Circus Train replicates Hive datasets.
 The datasets are copied as immutable snapshots to ensure strong consistency and snapshot isolation, only pointing the replicated Hive Metastore to the new snapshot on successful completion.
-This process leaves behind snapshots of data which are now unreferenced by the Hive Metastore, so Circus Train includes a Housekeeping module to delete these files later.
+This process leaves behind snapshots of data which are now unreferenced by the Hive MetaStore, so Circus Train includes a Housekeeping module to delete these files later.

 Beekeeper is based on Circus Train's Housekeeping module, however it is decoupled from Circus Train so it can be used by other applications as well.